rmadhuraj/Madhu/DW1000/doc/NCP_Example.md

 ## Making NCP as end device and CLI node as Leader:
 1. Start a CLI node in a seperate serial terminal (with suitable parameters,let's assume PANID=0xdeca, Channel 5 ), so it will become Leader of the newly formed network.

-2. To Join NCP Node to the above network , use “scan” and “Join” commands.
+2. To Join NCP Node to the above network , use `scan` and `Join` commands.
 On wpanctl
 ```bash
 wpanctl:wpan0> scan
    | Joinable | NetworkName        | PAN ID | Ch | XPanID           | HWAddr           | RSSI
 ---+----------+--------------------+--------+----+------------------+------------------+------
  1 |       NO | "OpenThread"       | 0xDECA | 5 | DEAD00BEEF00CAFE | AA9D0AFEC741A253 |  -67
 ```
-3. Use “join” command with Network Id the with option
+3. Use `join` command with Network Id the with option
 ```bash
 wpanctl:wpan0> join 1
 Joining "OpenThread" DEAD00BEEF00CAFE as node type "end-device"
 Successfully Joined!
 ```
-4. Check the status.
+4. Check the `status`.
 ```bash
 wpanctl:wpan0> status
 wpan0 => [